Back when I was young -- when I wrote "Gödel, Escher, Bach" -- I asked myself the question

 solely on "form", while the latter could be characterized as "semantic meshing", or

 meshing based solely on "content".
+In isolation, perhaps neither of them would be too impressive,

 Lack of space unfortunately prevents me from describing here the many types of intricate mechanisms by